Samjamhas10/se_project_todo-app/README.md

 ## Technology

 This to-do app was genereated using HTML, CSS, JavaScript to create interactive windows and you can also add a task or delete it.
-It also feattures an optional due date.
+It also features an optional due date.

 ## Deployment